Federal funding aimed a bolstering state child care

 - Ensure the process to access funding and the implementation are not unduly burdensome.

 DHS has sent emails to eligible child care providers with information about how to apply for relief funds.
 The application period for March payments just closed with more than 8,300 child care providers anticipated to receive payments.
-More information about the funding and eligibility criteria can be found on the DHS website.
-Anyone with questions should contact Child Care Aware at 651-290-9704 or email supportfunds@childcareawaremn.org .
+More information about the funding and eligibility criteria can be found at mn.gov/dhs/.